johnhorsema/Jarvis/README.md

-This is a NodeJS scraper with basic functionality.
+This is a NodeJS web crawler with basic functionality.
 Stemmer used [porter-stemmer](https://github.com/jedp/porter-stemmer).
 Index data stored in key-value storage using [LevelDB](https://github.com/Level/levelup).
 Front visuals using Bootstrap.